Your company is already operating in Germany and you would now like to export worldwide?

 Beyond Brexit - Expanding to Germany

-GTAI supports British and other international companies seeking to establish business operations in Germany under the post-Brexit framework.
+GTAI supports British and international companies to establish business operations in Germany.

 Germany remains the UK's top destination for business in the EU, and the number of British companies setting up in Germany is increasing.
 Highly innovative, well-funded companies that scale and internationalize in fields like software, fintech and digital health are driving investments to Germany.